kasaikenta/gd-css-decoder/README.md

 ---

+## 🙏 Acknowledgment

+The decoder implementation presented in this work is based on the classical non-binary LDPC decoder originally developed by Prof. David Declercq, Loïc Barnault, and Charly Poulliat when they were members of the ETIS coding group.
+During my stay at ETIS, Charly kindly shared the code with me, and I later extended and adapted it for quantum error correction (QEC) using non-binary LDPC codes.
+I would like to express my sincere gratitude to David, Charly, and the ETIS coding group for their pioneering contributions to non-binary LDPC code design and decoding algorithms, which have provided a solid foundation and lasting inspiration for this research.

+---

 ## 🧠 Citation

 If you use this code in academic work, please cite this repository or the related publications.